Recording Item Donations

 - Online marketplaces: Check eBay, Facebook Marketplace, Amazon (used), or Craigslist for comparable items

-- Original cost: Consider the original purchase price, age, and condition
+- Original cost: Consider the original purchase price, age, and condition (more on cost basis)

 Your responsibility